 Get Past EV Range Anxiety

-In January 2020, AAA reported that many members’ concerns about EV ownership were in the rearview mirror once they became EV owners.
-Range anxiety – the fear of running out of charge – is one of those concerns voiced by many who still drive combustion engine vehicles but are considering an EV as their next vehicle.
+Range anxiety – the fear of running out of charge – is one of the main concerns voiced by many who still drive combustion engine vehicles but are considering an EV as their next vehicle.

 Charging an electric vehicle is not as complicated as you may think, and the options for charging at home and on the road are quickly making range anxiety a thing of the past.